TTK4130/ttk4130.github.io/docs/jupyter-notebooks.rst

 =======================================
-Quick introduction to Jupyter Notebooks
+Quick intro to Jupyter Notebooks
 =======================================